bazel-contrib/bazel-lib/docs/write_source_files.md

 ```

 To update the source file, run:

 ```bash
 bazel run //:write_foobar
 ```

-A test will fail if the source file doesn't exist or if it's out of date with instructions on how to create/update it.
+The generated `diff_test` will fail if the file is out of date and print out instructions on
+how to update it.

+If the file does not exist, Bazel will fail at analysis time and print out instructions on
+how to create it.

 You can declare a tree of generated source file targets: